 When we make them in my house, I usually have my kids help paint the main color onto the craft sticks a day in advance.
-This gives plenty of time for a second coat later on that evening, if it’s needed.
-Once the craft stick dries, it’s time for the fun part!
+This gives plenty of time for a second coat later on that evening if it’s needed.
+Once the craft stick dries, it’s easy peasy from there!

 2. Stock up on everything you need before you get started.

-If you do have to go to the store, don’t forget to stock up on Imperial Sugar for the glue!
+Check out the craft store or even the local dollar store for supplies and popsicle stick ornament embellishments.
 The best part of this craft is that you can make do with what you have in the house in order to decorate your craft stick ornaments!

 3. Plan your crafting time thoughtfully.

-Make sure it’s at a time when everyone is well-rested and not rushed (although the nice thing about this craft is that you can take breaks and come back to it!).
-This is the perfect activity to do while you wait for batches of Christmas cookies to bake.
-I mean, you will probably already have your bag of Imperial Sugar out on the counter, so…
+Make sure it’s at a time when everyone is well-rested and not rushed (although the nice thing about this easy Christmas craft is that you can take breaks and come back to it!).
+This is the perfect activity to do while you wait for batches of Christmas cookies to bake and are easy popsicle stick crafts for kids of all ages including little kids.

-4. Talk about the joy of giving, lead by example.
+4. Talk about the joy of giving, and lead by example.

 We have fun crafting together, but more importantly, she learns how gratifying it is to think of others.
 She adores surprising our family and friends with a thoughtful gift, given from pure love.